 Whether you plan to use mobile push notifications for Android or iOS platforms, it is important that they are set up and enabled properly for the best results.
 However, it can take a developer several hours’ worth of work to set up and test the push notifications.
 Luckily, you can use Kodika and benefit from its Firebase integration to significantly simplify this process.

-Kodika is a no code app builder for iOS apps, which is making it easier for people to create fully functional mobile apps in just a few steps.
+Kodika is a no code app builder for iOS and Android apps, which is making it easier for people to create fully functional mobile apps in just a few steps.
 With the integration of Firebase, almost anyone can now build an app in Kodika and enable mobile push notifications that allow them to get the best results from that app.